SanjeevKGupta/example/network/register/README.md

 ## Service Networks in IEAM

-In these examples it is shown that how two (or more) services can be configured differently to meet different application requirements.
+These examples show how two (or more) services can be configured differently to meet various different application requirements.

 - **[Service 1](https://github.com/edgedock/example/tree/master/network/register/01-service1)**